Opened by Mistake: Plot

 Journalist buddies Jimmie Daniels and Buzz Nelson have decided to spend their vacation together at the Latonia horse race track on Yucatán, Mexico.
 Their plans are seemingly spoiled when their publisher Kingsley orders Jimmie, who is the newspaper's most prominent reporter, to do a story on missing banker Martin James, who stole one million dollars from his bank before disappearing.

 Buzz comes up with an idea that Jimmie tells the publisher that intelligence places the banker in Yucatán.
 The publisher buys this argument and the two buddies leave for Mexico, with a thousand dollars in cash to cover the expenses.
 They quickly lose most of the money on the track, without even so much as lift their eyes to find the missing banker.

-Somehow Kingley sniffs the scam the two men are pulling and orders Jimmie back to the office immediately.
+Somehow, Kingsley sniffs the scam the two men are pulling and orders Jimmie back to the office immediately.
 Kingsley plans to meet Jimmie at the boat and disclose the plot.
-But Jimmie finds out about the plan from Kingsley's secretary, Elizabeth Stiles, and tries to intercept Kingley, flying home with Buzz and then sneaking onto the ship he was supposed to arrive on.
+But Jimmie finds out about the plan from Kingsley's secretary, Elizabeth Stiles, and tries to intercept Kingsley, flying home with Buzz and then sneaking onto the ship he was supposed to arrive on.
 Buzz buys a second-hand trunk in a riff-raff store to look like he has traveled on his own.

 Jimmie's plan fails as Kingsley finds the two original tickets for Jimmie and Buzz, and Jimmie is fired right away.
 When the two men come home and open Buzz's trunk it turns out there is a dead woman's body in it.
 Soon after their discovery, a mysterious woman named Margaret Nicholls arrives and offers to buy the trunk from them.
 When the woman leaves, Jimmie follows her and later contemplates alerting the police, when he hears a radio broadcast announcing himself and a female accomplice as suspected murderers.